 Women In Mortgage

-The Women in Mortgage program is dedicated to providing women the resources they need to open or grow an independent mortgage brokerage or the training necessary to enter into a career in the mortgage industry.
+The Women in Mortgage grant program is dedicated to providing women the training necessary to enter into a career in the mortgage industry and the resources they need to open an independent mortgage brokerage in the wholesale channel.

 Did You Know?

 The National Association of REALTORS® recently reported that 50% of homebuyers are women.
-This means that there is an increased need for independent mortgage brokers to serve female homebuyers and, in turn, a greater opportunity for women in the mortgage industry to serve female homebuyers.
+This means that there is an increased need for independent mortgage professionals to serve female homebuyers and, in turn, a greater opportunity for women to join the mortgage industry to serve female homebuyers.

-That’s why we created the Women in Mortgage small business grant and career training program.
+That’s why we created the Women in Mortgage small business grant.

 “This job has changed my life.
 I’m a single parent and I’ve been able to take care of my family and put my daughter through college.
 I’ve been able to do all that because of the job that I have.”